jitsi/handbook/docs/faq.md

 ## Can I record and save the video?

 Yes.
-There are multiple methods (using external software or services):
+There are multiple methods (using external software, services or the embedded feature):

+#### Record using the native feature

+Jitsi offers the possiblity to record locally the video (with audio) of the room.
+When the recording is stopped (either manually or when the max size of the file is reached) the file (in webm format) is saved into the device storage.

+To configure the feature, for self-hosted instances, see information [here](dev-guide/dev-guide-configuration/#recording).

+#### Record using external software / services

 _Note_: If you want to use a privacy-friendly method, use method 1 or 2.